-Padma Venkatraman is co-faculty, along with Grace Lin, at our upcoming workshop Elements of Plot.
+Padma Venkatraman was co-faculty, along with Grace Lin, at our workshop Elements of Plot.
 As she says below, she has “managed to successfully plot my way through to the end of four novels” and shared some tips with us.

 E.M.
 Forster described plot succinctly and accurately.
 If an author tell us that the queen died and then tells us the king died, that is not plot, he pointed out.
 However, if an author shows us that the queen died and then the king died because of grief, it is a plot.
 Plot, in essence, is causality.